The Secret Storm: Susan Ames Dunbar

 Thinking that he was dead, Susan married a man named Frank Carver.
 Alan, now played by Liam Sullivan, turned up alive, and his war experiences made him psychotic.
 He also re-established his Mafia connections by joining a drug ring headed by Dan Kincaid.
 Alan was later murdered and Susan was prosecuted for his murder by District Attorney Ursula Winthrop (Jacqueline Brookes), who bore a grudge against the Ames family.

 Susan Ames Dunbar Carver was played by several different actresses.
-Jean Mowry originated the role in 1954 and departed in 1956, going on to play Pat Cunningham on As the World Turns from 1957-1959 until retiring from acting to marry.
+Jean Mowry originated the role in 1954 and departed in 1956, going on to play Pat Cunningham on As the World Turns from 1957 to 1959 until retiring from acting to marry.
 Rachel Taylor then took on the role until 1957.
 The actress Tori Darnay temporarily played Susan.
 Norma Moore stepped into the role from 1957, then was replaced by Mary Foskett in 1958 who successfully carried on Susan's role until 1964 when Frances Helm took on the role for a few months before she was replaced in 1965 by Judy Lewis.
 Lewis left the show and Diana Van der Vlis temporarily replaced her.
 Van der Vlis was replaced by Mary McGregor who was in turn replaced by Lewis when she returned to the show in 1969 and played the role until January 1972.